efficient-solutions/aws-iac-django-serverless-starter/README.md

 ### Disadvantages

-This approach has notable limitations due to the use of SQLite and network-attached storage:
+This approach has notable drawbacks primarily due to the use of SQLite in conjunction with network-attached storage:

-1. Unsuitable for write-intensive workloads.
+1. Poor performance with write-intensive workloads: Write operations are sequential, meaning each new write request must wait for the previous one to complete, which can severely limit throughput.

-2. High latency: even a simple application can experience latency over 150-200 milliseconds.
+2. Relatively high latency: Even basic applications that perform database queries may experience latency exceeding 80 milliseconds with read requests and over 150 milliseconds with write requests.

-3. Relatively slow cold start.
+3. Relatively slow [cold start](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html): Initial startup takes over 1 second, which may affect responsiveness and user experience, especially in time-sensitive applications.

 ## Installation